mbonig/secure-bucket/README.md

 to produce a basic stack with one SecureBucket resource

-## L2 Construct - inheritance
+## L2 Construct - Inheritance vs Composition

-The construct is a wrapper around a standard L2 Bucket.
+This construct is a wrapper around a standard L2 Bucket.
 However, because it wraps it, you can't just use it in all the same places you could use a standard L2 bucket.
+You have to pass around the public field `.bucket` from the construct.
-This was done as it's more representative of the types of constructs I expect people to build.
+This was done as it's more representative of the types of constructs I expect people to build (composed of multiple L2s).
 However, if you were to actually want to use this construct in a production environment you'd probably use the inheritance model instead.
 Checkout the [feature/inheritance](https://github.com/mbonig/secure-bucket/tree/feature/inheritance) branch for that version.

 ## License